hackbg/fadroma/packages/deploy/deploy.spec.ts.md

 import { Client, Deployment } from '@fadroma/client'
 import { connect } from '@fadroma/connect'
 import * as Dokeres from '@hackbg/dokeres'
-import { BuildCommands, getBuilder } from '@fadroma/build'
+import { BuildContext, getBuilder } from '@fadroma/build'
 import { deploy, DeployCommands, YAMLDeployment } from '.'
 import { basename } from 'path'
 import { withTmpFile } from '@hackbg/kabinet'